 Create a CI/CD pipeline for Node.js with the Azure DevOps Project

-The Azure DevOps Project presents a simplified experience which creates Azure resources and sets up a continuous integration (CI) and continuous delivery (CD) pipeline for your Node.js app in Visual Studio Team Services (VSTS), which is Microsoft's DevOps solution for Azure.
+The Azure DevOps Project presents a simplified experience which creates Azure resources and sets up a continuous integration (CI) and continuous delivery (CD) pipeline for your Node.js app in Azure DevOps Services.

 If you don't have an Azure subscription, you can get one free through Visual Studio Dev Essentials.

 The Azure DevOps Project creates a CI/CD pipeline in Azure.
 You can create a free new Azure DevOps Services organization or use an existing organization.
 The DevOps Project also creates Azure resources in the Azure subscription of your choice.